 Using the Insurance:

-Marquette University Medical Clinic (for Students Only)
+Marquette University Medical Clinic Main (for students only)

 Schroeder Health Complex, lower level